-During the last years e-commerce has been a booming and rapidly growing business.
-In 2019, a total of 3,65 billion shipments were delivered only in Germany, which equals 12 Mio. shipments daily to up to 7 Mio. receivers.
-The trend is rising with an annual forecast increase of +4,2% until 2024.1
+E-commerce is a booming business.
+In 2019, a total of 3.65 billion shipments were delivered in Germany alone, equivalent to 12 million items a day to up to 7 million recipients.
+The trend is upward with an annual forecast increase of +4,2% until 2024.1

-When comparing conventional shopping regarding the hidden environmental costs for transport, heating, lights and storage in the stores, e-commerce often has a better overall ecological performance.2 However, the packaging’s extremely short service life is one of the most challenging problems.
+When comparing conventional shopping regarding the hidden environmental costs for transport, heating, lights and storage in the stores, e-commerce often has a better overall ecological performance.2 However, the extremely short life of the packaging is one of the most important factors causing the footprint.

 Mostly single-use disposable cardboard packaging is used.
 This causes an extremely high amount of waste paper and overflowing waste containers.
 Even though waste paper is recycled to a high degree and turned into new cardboard packaging, the process still costs excessive valuable resources such as water, energy, fresh paper fibres and produces environmentally damaging chemicals.3